techmatters/flex-plugins/twilio-iac/helplines/README.md

 3. `./<short_helpline>/<environment>.hcl` - environment specific configuration values for a specific helpline.

 This hierarchy could be extended to allow for more specific configuration values, but for now this should be sufficient.

+## Configuration relationship to Stages

+The generated configuration is passed in its entirety to every stage.
+The stages are responsible for determining which configuration values are relevant to them.
+This minimizes the dependencies between the stages.

+## Advanced Configuration

+[files](files/README.md) - Copy hardcoded terraform file into a stage's base terraform directory.